Neuroscience for Architecture, Urbanism and Design Summer Intersession Program

 August 13-17, 2018

-NewSchool’s Neuroscience for Architecture and Design Summer Intersession Program guides architecture and design professionals in an exploration of the juncture of the brain and the built environment.
+NewSchool’s Neuroscience for Architecture, Urbanism and Design Summer Intersession Program guides architecture and design professionals in an exploration of the juncture of the brain and the built environment.
 Program participants develop a working knowledge of the brain and learn about aspects of its ability to process spatial cues.
 Studio work conducted through “master classes” utilizes an evidence-based design approach, grounding architectural concepts in neuroscience.
 Noted neuroscientists will describe current research and discuss its implications for design.
+This program provides the unique opportunity learn from renowned neuroscientists, but also architects, authors, theoreticians, and teachers.
 This course is intended for licensed architects, urban designers, planners, design professionals, healthcare industry professionals, doctoral candidates and post-graduate students in architecture and related fields.

 This summer’s program expands beyond architecture to consider research-oriented questions in urbanism and design.
 Special sessions will offer insights into how the foundational work in neuroscience for architecture may be applied to cities, building interiors and products.

 Included in the program cost is four full days of instruction and interaction in a range of activities from guest lectures to master classes.
 An optional Salk Institute/Scripps Research Institute field trip is included and scheduled for Friday.
-Participants have access to NewSchool facilities including the Richard Welch Library, design studios and the Materials Lab.
+Participants have access to NewSchool facilities including the Richard Welsh Library, design studios and the Materials Lab.
 Reading materials and master class supplies will be provided.
 Continental breakfasts, lunches and receptions are also included.
+Participants receive a Certificate of Completion upon conclusion of the program.

 AIA Members: 12 HSW continuing education credits available